unicode-org/icu4x/docs/style-guide.md

 * Infer Crate names from package names where feasible:
   * A package is the directory in which the Cargo.toml exists.
 * Prefer single (lowercase) words for package names where feasible
-* Use __lowercase with underscore__ (a.k.a "snake_case") to split words in package names if needed
+* Use __lowercase with hyphen__ to split words in package names if needed

+This means that while Crate names are not trivially
 I believe this would result in Crate names (which must be Rust identifiers) being identical to the package name at all times.

 ## Module Layout

 Modules form the basic units of imported code in Rust, so identifying where to split functionality and what to call modules is essential.
 I suspect this is the right level to divide things like collation vs segmentation etc. but it's also far too early to make hard recommendations about this, so I proposed to leave this issue open for the time being (moving code between modules later should be relatively easy).

-**Open Question**: Should we have code in the top-level module of a Crate or always use named sub-modules?
-This probably ties into what Crates we intend to publish and the granularity of the APIs.
+### Don't have "mixed" Crates :: suggested

+The current thinking is that you should either:

+* Use a single `lib.rs` file for a Crate with everything in it
+* Use multiple Rust sources and then only use `lib.rs` to export modules

+Which of these options you chose is dependent on the size/complexity of the module(s).

+There might be cases where an intermediate "mixed" Crate is worthwhile, but it should be clearly documented as to why it is necessary.

 ## Shared Internal Code

-Rust supports having non-public sub-modules within a Crate, and only the top-level "implicit" module is exposed by default (other modules can be exported by the top level module).
+Rust supports having [non-public sub-modules](https://doc.rust-lang.org/reference/visibility-and-privacy.html) within a Crate, and only the top-level "implicit" module is exposed by default (other modules can be exported by the top level module).
 See also [File hierarchy - Rust By Example](https://doc.rust-lang.org/rust-by-example/mod/split.html).

-### Use Private Modules :: required
+### Avoid over-exposing internal APIs :: suggested

-While local private functions can just be defined in any module, shared internal functions should always be implemented in a non-exported sub-module.
-This avoids any misleading dependencies between "public" modules and should help ensure clean code dependencies.
-Code in internal modules should still be tested and documented thoroughly.
-It is perfectly expected that we would have multiple internal modules for different aspects of ICU4X.
+When sharing an API between modules in a Crate, use `pub(<scope>)` to express visibility, and select the smallest scope which suits the intent of the API (i.e. prefer `pub(crate::specific_mod)` to `pub(crate)` where appropriate).

 # Structs and Traits